sushantkapare-dev/AWS_Devops_Zero_to_Hero/AZURE/Q Set1.md

 ## Your team has various roles with different access needs.
 How would you configure RBAC within Azure Pipelines to ensure users have appropriate permissions?

 ## You want to automate infrastructure provisioning and deployment alongside your application code.
 How would you integrate infrastructure as code (IaC) tools like Terraform with Azure Pipelines?

+## How would you ensure overall security within your Azure Pipelines throughout the CI/CD process, from code building to deployment?